 Remember that your children love both of you, so you will need to ensure that your children’s needs are a priority regardless of how you and your ex choose to parent after a divorce.
 Your children are feeling the effects of the divorce as well, and they’ll need your support.

-If you’re curious about co-parenting, read on to see Charlotte Christian Law’s advice for co-parenting after your divorce.
+If you’re curious about co-parenting, read on to see The Law Offices of Charlotte Christian and Associates’s advice for co-parenting after your divorce.

 What does it mean to co-parent?